Advanced Foundations for Successful and Sustainable Business

 During this program, students will develop the skills and insight needed to conduct and understand the relationship between business and society and how business practices such as innovation, critical analysis, ethics, sustainability, management, and leadership influence outcomes.
 Factors that are key to business success will be explored from a number of different perspectives and stakeholder views.

-Through seminar texts, independent research, movies, speakers, field trips, business simulations, and student presentations, students will examine business and finance from a variety of viewpoints.
-Seminar texts include books representing innovation, management science, finance, statistics, marketing, ethics, management, and other disciplines.
-We will read Goldratt and Cox’s The Goal, Scott Shane’s Illusions of Entrepreneurship, and Malcolm Gladwell’s Outliers.
+Through seminar texts, daily readings from the Wall Street Journal, independent research, movies, speakers, field trips, business simulations, group projects, workshops, and student presentations, students will examine business and finance from a variety of viewpoints.
+Seminar texts include books representing entrepreneurship, innovation, management science, finance, marketing, ethics, and management.
+We will read Goldratt and Cox’s The Goal , Sheryl Sandberg's Lean In , and Malcolm Gladwell’s Outliers.

-Students leaving this program should be better equipped to work with financial data and procedures in the conduct of business and public policy.
-They should also be better prepared for the quantitative requirements in business and government.
+Upon successful completion of the program, students will be better equipped to understand how a successful business is operated and to work with financial data and procedures in the conduct of business and public policy.
+They will also be better prepared for the quantitative requirements of businesses and governments.

 Fields of Study